godotengine/godot-docs/classes/class_skeletonmodificationstack3d.rst

 | *Getter*  | get_modification_count()      |
 +-----------+-------------------------------+

-The amount of modifications in the stack.
+The number of modifications in the stack.

 ----